wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 4. **Register the `MessageSender` on the target chain** - after you deploy the `MessageReceiver` contract on the Celo Alfajores network, the sender contract address from Avalanche Fuji needs to be registered.
 This ensures that only messages from the registered `MessageSender` contract are processed

-    This additional step is essential to enforce emitter validation, preventing unauthorized senders from delivering messages to the `MessageReceiver` contract.
+    This additional step is essential to enforce emitter validation, preventing unauthorized senders from delivering messages to the `MessageReceiver` contract

     ```javascript
     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:55:66"